mhabdas/swapi-gallery-react/README.md

 Simple gallery with <a href="https://swapi.co/" target=_blank>SWAPI</a> data.

-To start the gallery type `yarn install && yarn start`.
+To start the gallery type `npm install && npm start`.